biscuitglitter/backpack/README.md

 it was created as part of the odin project curriculum with the purpose of learning SOLID principles

-you can check it out here: https://miuhuru.github.io/backpack/
+you can check out my progress here: https://miuhuru.github.io/backpack/